Land use and transport planning

 The Planning Guidelines for Walking and Cycling include information, concepts, case studies and illustrations designed to assist planners in meeting this challenge.The guidelines include information, concepts, case studies and illustrations, and add a walking and cycling component to the ILUT package.

-Roads and Maritime Services' NSW Bicycle Guidelines (RTA 2003) for planning and designing bicycle facilities and How to Prepare a Bike Plan document provide practical solutions to planners seeking more information on designing for cycling and walking.
+Roads and Maritime Services' How to Prepare a Bike Plan document provides practical solutions to planners seeking more information on designing for cycling and walking.
 Roads and Maritime Services further supports the provision of cycling infrastructure in NSW by providing detailed cycling maps and through joint funding programs with NSW Council's for the development and integration of cycleway networks.

 Sydney's Walking Future